 So put those biometric scanners to use and securely authenticate Gen Z customers directly on the devices they’re using.
 After a quick scan, they’re in!
 One-touch MFA delivers rock-solid security and creates the effortless experiences that Gen Z craves.

-BindID is the only passwordless authentication service that completely eliminates passwords from the customer journey.
-It simplifies logins, removes those points of failure and keeps their biometrics secure.
+Only Transmit Security passwordless authentication completely eliminates passwords from the full customer journey.
+Our Customer Identity & Access Management (CIAM) platform provides the services you need to simplify logins, remove those points of failure, detect risky activity and keep digital identities secure.
 You’ll gain happy Gen Z customers, the generation most likely to write rave reviews and influence their friends.
 When you meet their demands, your success will grow.

 Start your passwordless journey

 As you begin your passwordless project, consider every aspect of Gen Z’s login frustrations.
 What triggers them to give up and move on?
 And how can you fix so much with one solution?
 Get the insight and tips you’ll need to switch now … or Gen Z will look elsewhere for the fast, free-flowing experiences they know are possible.
 Get your full report